FAQs

 Who owns and funds Critical Takes?

-The platform is currently run and funded by Diarmid, who contributes his time on an unpaid basis.
+The platform is currently run and funded solely by me.
 The plan is to raise funds from non-profit foundations in future and take on more people.

 Can I reproduce material from this website in my own work?